fullcalendar/fullcalendar-docs/_docs-v3/resource-data/resource-object.md

 type: guide
 ---

-This is the data structure that is accepted and emitted for resources.
+This is the data structure that is accepted for resources.

 <table>
 <tr>